ak--47/trackAll/README.md

 <!-- AK trackAll for Mixpanel -->
 <script src="https://path.to/trackAll.js"></script>
 ```
-Now, you can watch as _many_ different events (and properties) automatically populate inside of your Mixpanel project.
+Now, you can watch as _many_ different events (and properties) automatically populate inside of your Mixpanel project!

 _Optional_: You can also use ```mpLogIn() ``` when users login or sign up to add a user profile and connect that user's behavior to his or her profile.